Snowpark Container Services: Working with services

 Execute a job service

 Use EXECUTE JOB SERVICE to create a job service.
-This command runs synchronously, returns response after all containers of the job service exit.
+By default this command runs synchronously, and returns a response after all containers of the job service exit.
+You can optionally specify the ASYNC parameter to run the job service asynchronously.

 • Execute a job service using an inline specification: